 Buses will follow their normal routes as long as the streets are safe for travel.
 We work with city, county and state road crews to help make sure bus routes get plowed first.
 We’ll chain buses as necessary, especially those that travel at higher elevations.

 Significant snow/ice conditions

 As snow or ice accumulates, some lines may be canceled due to road conditions.
-Others will go on snow routes or otherwise avoid parts of the route that are not safe to drive on.
+Others will go on snow routes be detoured to avoid parts of the route that are not safe to drive on.

 Severe weather service plan